stefan-cooper/eem-demo-datagen/INSTRUCTIONS.md

 # overview

 Two Docker images are available
-- one runs Kafka producers that each produces stream of events to a Kafka cluster that you set up
+- one runs Kafka producers that each produces stream of events to a Kafka cluster that you set up:
+    - stock prices for tech companies
+    - weather conditions at IBM locations
+    - flight takeoff and landing events
 - one hosts REST APIs

 These are used in demos of Event Endpoint Management to provide "real" APIs that can be managed.